.png)

 Shauna has experience as a (current) School Social Worker and previously as a Probation Officer.
 She has advanced knowledge in special education, crisis interventions, academic support, the criminal justice system, domestic violence, substance abuse, trauma, and adolescent resiliency.

-Shauna works with children, adolescents, and adult looking for support and guidance during stressful times in their lives.
+Shauna works with children, adolescents, and adults looking for support and guidance during stressful times in their lives.
 She focuses on a strength-based and client-centered approach to best help individuals reach their full potential.
 Her caring, empathetic, and fun-loving personality influences her therapeutic approach to make each person feel comfortable.
 Shauna believes everyone should have a safe and healing place to navigate life’s difficult times.

 During her free time, Shauna enjoys spending time with her husband and three children, camping, hiking, reading, and traveling.